Environmental Concerns Gas and Charcoal BBQs

 3. Using Natural Gas

-5. Using Greener Charcoal Alternatives
+5. Environmental Concerns and Greener Charcoal Alternatives

 Carbon Products Don’t Just Harm the Environment – They Can Hurt You